andrewgxyz/mic/README.md

 ## Installation

-Some prerequisites, you need to install rust on your system and one external program that generates the collage image **ImageMagick**.
+Some prerequisites, be sure you have Rust installed on your system.

 ```bash
 git clone https://github.com/andrewgxyz/scat.git